I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Consider the nap length of the roller.
 The longer the nap is, the more paint it will hold, as well as the more texture it will create.

 In terms of paint roller length, the pros opt for the 8-inch over the 18-inch.
-The 8-inch roller is easier to manage and is suitable for my cases.
-An 18 inch roller works best for every large room where there are a lot of square feet to cover.
+The 8-inch roller is easier to manage and suitable for my cases.
+An 18-inch roller works best for every large room where there are a lot of square feet to cover.

 Pros rarely use paint trays.
 Instead, they opt for 5-gallon buckets with roller grids.
-The reasons are the more giant buckets are harder to knock over, and you tend to be more visibly aware of a bucket over a tray.
+Giant buckets are harder to knock over, and you tend to be more visibly aware of a bucket over a tray.

-Another key reason the pros prefer roller buckets is that they hold a larger amount of paint, which in turn saves you time from stopping to refill the paint often.
+Another key reason the pros prefer roller buckets is that they hold a larger amount of paint, saving you time from stopping to refill the paint often.

-Finally, when you are using more paint coming from multiple cans, it helps keep the color consistent, avoiding any potential discrepancies.
+Finally, using more paint from multiple cans helps keep the color consistent, avoiding potential discrepancies.

 Suggested Materials